-2. Unfold letters.
+2. Unfold old letters.

 I am asked all the time about letters and whether to leave them folded and in their envelopes.
 I can tell you that all archivists remove the letters from the envelopes and archive them unfolded.
 The creases made by folding and unfolding letters can cause damage and eventually those creases get weak and can cause the letters to tear into pieces.
 It is always best to unfold old family letters.

-3. Encapsulate them.
+3. Encapsulate the old letters.

 Now that you have unfolded and flattened your letters, you will want to encapsulate them in archival safe sleeves that can be purchased at any online archival supply store.
-(Click here to purchase archival sleeves made by Gaylord, a reputable preservation supply company.)
+Look for reputable preservation supply companies like Gaylord.

 Be sure to put the envelope with the letter in the same sleeve so that it doesn’t get lost or mixed up with another letter that it doesn’t belong to.
 When you’re working with many letters in a collection, the letter can easily be separated from the envelope.
 But envelopes may include crucial details such as dates, the identity and address of the writer, and interesting postmarks, so you want to keep them together.

 Archivists prefer to put their encapsulated letters into archival file folders and then into archival boxes, being sure to keep the chronological order intact.
-(Click here to purchase Gaylord’s Family Archives Document Preservation Kit, complete with archival folders and an archival box.)
+(Click here for Gaylord’s Family Archives Document Preservation Kit, complete with archival folders and an archival box.)

 This process gives you three layers of protection for your letters to ensure they are completely preserved and protected from bugs, dust, and anything else that could get to them and damage them.

 Next step: Digitize your old family letters.

 In the free Genealogy Gems Podcast episode 144, host and producer Lisa Louise Cooke talks with The Family Curator Denise Levenick about digitizing and organizing your family history.
 Click here to hear their conversation and start preserving your own family letters and other original documents.